 Platelet Rich Plasma

-Platelet-rich plasma is used to expedite the healing of bones and tissues during surgical procedures in a process known as platelet-rich plasma therapy, or PRP therapy.
-It began in the 1990s within orthopedic surgery and sports medicine and has since spread to dental implant surgery, tooth removal, and many other disciplines.
+Platelet-rich plasma is used in a process known as platelet-rich plasma therapy, or PRP therapy, to expedite the healing of tissue and bone during surgical procedures.
+PRP therapy originates from its use in orthopedic surgery and sports medicine in the 1990s and has spread to use in dental implant surgery and other medical disciplines.

-This higher concentration of platelets aids in the production of specialized cells, which in turn are needed to regenerate tissue and bone.
-This also a boost in vascularity in the healing tissue using this method.
+The higher concentration of platelets in platelet-rich plasma aids the body in producing the specialized cells needed to regenerate tissue and bone.
+This method also boosts vascularity, or the network of blood vessels, in the healing tissue, allowing for faster recovery.